KlemenKobau/kumuluzee-jnosql-samples/keyvalue-sample-hazelcast/README.md

 This tutorial will guide you through the steps required to create a service, which uses the KumuluzEE JNoSQL extension.
 We will develop a simple REST service with the following resources:
+* GET http://localhost:8080/v1/key-value/{id} - Getting a person by id
-* GET http://localhost:8080/v1/graph - Inserting the initial node and getting it
+* GET http://localhost:8080/v1/key-value - Putting the initial person in the database

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)